jsegarra3/sinatra-project-web-0916/readme.md

 - What models and controllers will you need?
 - Break up the controllers based on their responsibility

+Users < UserRestaurants > Restaurants

+User
+has_many UserRestaurants
+has_many Restaurants through UserRestaurants

+Restaurant
+has_many UserRestaurants
+has_many Restaurants through UserRestaurants

+UserRestaurants
+belongs_to user
+belongs_to restaurant

 # Requests
 - What type of requests will you use to create a new user and restaurant?
 - What about seeing all users/restaurants and seeing individual users/restaurants